Automatic conversion for E57 files

 If you want the extracted 360° images to be available in a different data set, change the data set association for the files after processing is complete using file update requests.

 If a data set is used in a modelId or source fileId, specify a dmsInstancesSpaceId value in the indexingOptions for the revision’s request body.
-See Trigger 360° image extraction from E57 files using Python for more information.
+See Upload 360° images programmatically for how to trigger extraction from a script.
 This specifies the space where the data model instances for 360° images are stored.

 E57 files with 360° images